-Capability Requirement (CR)-ID Parent Requirement Subrequirement 1 Subrequirement 2 Test Case CR-1 The IoT DDoS example implementation shall include a mechanism for associating a device with a MUD file (e.g., by having the MUD-enabled IoT device emit a MUD file URL via DHCP, LLDP, or X.509 or by using some other mechanism to enable the network to associate a device with a MUD file).
-IoT-1-v4, IoT-11-v4 CR-1.a The device's MUD file is located by using two items in the device's IoT-1-v4, IoT-11-v4
+Capability Requirement (CR)-ID Parent Requirement Subrequirement 1 Subrequirement 2 Test Case CR-1 The IoT DDoS example imple- mentation shall include a mechanism for associating a device with a MUD file (e.g., by having the MUD-enabled IoT device emit a MUD file URL via DHCP, LLDP, or X.509 or by using some other mechanism to enable the network to associate a de- vice with a MUD file).
+IoT-1-v4, IoT-11-v4 CR-1.a The device's MUD file is located by using two items in the de- vice's bootstrapping IoT-1-v4, IoT-11-v4

-Capability Requirement (CR)-ID Parent Requirement Subrequirement 1 Subrequirement 2 Test Case bootstrapping infor- mation (which is en- coded in its QR code): the information ele- ment and the public bootstrapping key.
-CR-1.a.1 The information element identifies a device vendor, and each vendor is assumed to have a well-known location for serving MUD files, so this element identifies the location of the device's MUD file server.
-The public bootstrapping key of the device identifies the device's MUD file.
-IOT-1-v4, IOT-11-v4 CR-2 The IoT DDoS example implementation shall include the capability for the MUD URL to be provided to a MUD manager.
-IoT-1-v4 CR-2.a The device bootstrapping information shall be sent to the DPP configurator as part of the device DPP onboarding request.
-IoT-1-v4
+Capability Requirement (CR)-ID Parent Requirement Subrequirement 1 Subrequirement 2 Test Case information (which is encoded in its QR code): the infor- mation element and the public bootstrap- ping key.
+CR-1.a.1 The information ele- ment identifies a de- vice vendor, and each vendor is as- sumed to have a well-known location for serving MUD files, so this element identifies the loca- tion of the device's MUD file server.
+The public bootstrapping key of the device identifies the de- vice's MUD file.
+IoT-1-v4, IoT-11-v4 CR-2 The IoT DDoS example imple- mentation shall include the capability for the MUD URL to be provided to a MUD manager. loT-1-v4 CR-2.a The device boot- strapping infor- mation shall be sent to the DPP configura- loT-1-v4

-Capability Requirement (CR)-ID Parent Requirement Subrequirement 1 Subrequirement 2 Test Case CR-2.a.1 The bootstrapping information (and, in particular, the information element and public bootstrapping key) are received at the DPP configurator.
-IoT-1-v4 CR-2.b The DPP configurator shall use the bootstrapping information to look up the MUD URL and send it to the MUD manager.
-IoT-1-v4 CR-2.b.1 The MUD manager shall receive the MUD URL.
-IoT-1-v4 CR-3 The IoT DDoS example implementation shall include a MUD manager that can request a MUD file and signature from a MUD file server.
-IoT-1-v4 CR-3.a The MUD manager shall use the GET method (RFC 7231) to request MUD and signature files (per RFC 7230) from the MUD file server and can validate the MUD file IoT-1-v4
+Capability Requirement (CR)-ID Parent Requirement Subrequirement 1 Subrequirement 2 Test Case tor as part of the de- vice DPP onboarding request.
+CR-2.a.1 The bootstrapping information (and, in particular, the infor- mation element and public bootstrapping key) are received at the DPP configura- tor.
+IoT-1-v4 CR-2.b The DPP configurator shall use the boot- strapping infor- mation to look up the MUD URL and send it to the MUD manager.
+IoT-1-v4 CR-2.b.1 The MUD manager shall receive the MUD URL. loT-1-v4 CR-3 The IoT DDoS example imple- mentation shall include a MUD manager that can re- quest a MUD file and signa- ture from a MUD file server. loT-1-v4 CR-3.a The MUD manager shall use the GET method (RFC 7231) to request MUD and loT-1-v4

-Capability Requirement (CR)-ID Parent Requirement Subrequirement 1 Subrequirement 2 Test Case server's TLS certificate by using the rules in RFC 2818.
+Capability Requirement (CR)-ID Parent Requirement Subrequirement 1 Subrequirement 2 Test Case signature files (per RFC 7230) from the MUD file server and can validate the MUD file server's TLS certificate by using the rules in RFC 2818.
 CR-3.a.1 The MUD file server shall receive the https request from the MUD manager.
-IoT-1-v4 CR-3.b The MUD manager shall use the GET method (RFC 7231) to request MUD and signature files (per RFC 7230) from the MUD file server, but it cannot validate the MUD file server's TLS certificate by using the rules in RFC 2818.
-IoT-2-v4 CR-3.b.1 The MUD manager shall drop the connection to the MUD file server.
-IoT-2-v4 CR-3.b.2 The MUD manager shall send locally defined policy to the gateway that handles whether to allow or block traffic to and from the MUD-enabled IoT device.
-IoT-2-v4
+IoT-1-v4 CR-3.b The MUD manager shall use the GET method (RFC 7231) to request MUD and signature files (per RFC 7230) from the MUD file server, but it cannot validate the MUD file server's TLS certificate by using the rules in RFC 2818. loT-2-v4 CR-3.b.1 The MUD manager shall drop the con- nection to the MUD file server. loT-2-v4 CR-3.b.2 The MUD manager shall send locally defined policy to the gateway that handles whether to loT-2-v4